timojaask/100-days-of-elm/day-09.md

 > These docs are getting updated for 0.18.
 They will be back soon!
 Until then, the docs will give a partial overview.

-EDIT: I came here from the future to tell the reader that the official Elm docs on `Task` are indeed outdated.
-Read on.

 I turned to google and decided to read the first thing I find.
 Found Ossi Hanhinen's nice article named [Tasks in Modern Elm](http://ohanhi.com/tasks-in-modern-elm.html).
 Below are some takaways.

 We've already used HTTP library with Elm, where you created a send command and gave it to Elm runtime to process.
 The HTTP library also allows you to convert the send command into a task.
 Why would you wanna do that?
 On its own it's not very useful, as you can convert a task back into a command and sent to Elm, but the cool thing with tasks is that you can **chain** them.